 Climate reporting NGO CDP is working alongside SCATTER partners to provide tailored support to local authorities in reporting greenhouse gas emissions.
 SCATTER was released in time to meet the deadline for reporting to CDP’s annual questionnaire, which is used by over 600 cities around the world.
 By disclosing to initiatives like CDP, local authorities can better understand the scale of their impact on carbon reduction, as well as ways they can support crucial initiatives such as the UK’s 2050 net-zero target and international Paris Agreement.

 The SCATTER tool can also be used alongside the local authority carbon budget approach from the Tyndall Centre for Climate Change Research, which calculates climate change commitments for local areas aligned with the objectives of the United Nations Paris Agreement.
 SCATTER was originally created by Anthesis with support from the Tyndall Centre and piloted by the Greater Manchester Combined Authority, with funding from BEIS.

-Brad Blundell, Anthesis’ director, said: “Working out what actions will have the greatest impact as cities and city-regions look to reduce carbon emissions is a complex task.
+Brad Blundell, Anthesis’ Director, said: “As cities and city-regions look to reduce carbon emissions, working out what actions will have the greatest impact is a complex task.
 Turning those actions into a workable plan supported by stakeholders is equally challenging.
 This is where SCATTER comes in, helping cities to measure emissions, model scenarios, set reduction targets and take action.”

-Wayne Bexton, head of energy services at Nottingham City Council, said: “The development of SCATTER provides a great opportunity to support a range of local authorities in taking their first steps along the journey to becoming carbon neutral, a journey which Nottingham City Council are also on.
+Wayne Bexton, Head of Energy Services at Nottingham City Council, said: “The development of SCATTER provides a great opportunity to support a range of local authorities in taking their first steps along the journey to becoming carbon neutral, a journey which Nottingham City Council is also on.
 We are pleased to be part of the next phase of the project, aiming to increase the usability and accessibility of this free-to-use resource.